VERY REV DENIS STANLEY EV

 Fr Des is responsible for the supervision and care of parish interns, and the pastoral supervision of all pastoral work undertaken by seminarians.

 Dean of studies

 Very Rev DR BRIAN BOYLE EV

 He was born in Melbourne and a priest of the Diocese of Sandhurst, Fr Brian Boyle is the Dean of Studies at Corpus Christi College, responsible for the supervision of all studies of the seminarians resident in the College.
 He is also Senior Lecturer in Scripture (Old Testament) at Catholic Theological College where he has been teaching since 2005.
-He was the Academic Dean at CTC 2006-2013 and so there is a natural connection between his previous and current positions at CTC and his work as Dean of Studies now at CCC.
+He was the Academic Dean at CTC 2006-2013 and so there is a natural connection between his previous and current positions at CTC and his work as Dean of Studies now at Corpus Christi.
 Prior to coming to Melbourne again in 2005 Fr Boyle was the Dean of the College of Theology at the University of Notre Dame in Fremantle in WA.
-He lives in Camberwell and is the chaplain and pastor to the German-speaking Catholic community in Melbourne.
 He also works regularly in his home diocese as the Bishop’s Vicar for Education.
 He was educated in Rome and holds both licence and doctoral degrees from the Pontifical Gregorian University.
-He likes opera, theatre and classical music, as well as travel to interesting places in the world.
+He likes opera, theater and classical music, as well as travelling to interesting places in the world.
 His particular professional interest in scripture is the prophetic literature.

 First year co-ordinator

 Rev edward moloney